-Homeowners who have equity in their home can use it as revolving credit and borrow against it when they use a Home Equity Line of Credit, otherwise referred to as HELOC.
-It’s fairly easy to get a HELOC and can come in handy when you need to access funds at a favorable interest rate, quickly.
+Homeowners who have equity in their home can use it as revolving credit and borrow against it when they use a Home Equity Line of Credit, otherwise referred to as a HELOC.
+It’s easy to get a HELOC and can come in handy when you need quick access to funds at a favorable interest rate.

 What is Home Equity?

 Home equity is the current market value of your home minus the amount you owe on it.
 For example, let’s say your home appraised value is $200,000 and you have $80,000 that you still owe on the mortgage.
 In this case, you have $120,000 in home equity ($200,000 - $80,000).
 Not sure what the value of your home is?
 When you apply for a HELOC at Arbor Financial, the application process will include a home valuation which will tell you what the approximate current market value of your home is.

 At Arbor Financial, you can have a line of credit using the equity in your home starting at $10,000 and borrow against it, similar to a credit card, only at much lower interest rates than a credit card.
 You can take advances from your HELOC as often as you’d like, and there are no restrictions on how you spend the money!